Job 41: God speaks more of Leviathan (41:12–34)

 After an introductory statement (verse 12), God speaks more extensively on the Leviathan: its armor (verses 13–17), fire breathing (verses 18–21), strength (verses 22–25), inability of weapons to defeat it (verses 26–29), the turmoil it creates (verses 30–32) and a general conclusion (verses 33–34).
-It is out of question for human to control this creature (whether natural or symbolic of the forces of evil and chaos), but it needs to be controlled for the creation to continue and God has the control of it and all the creatures to order the world.
-Therefore God's rule is more than Job can imagine and more nuanced that simply rewarding righteousness or punishing wickedness.
+It is out of the question for humans to control this creature (whether natural or symbolic of the forces of evil and chaos), but it needs to be controlled for the creation to continue and God has the control of it and all the creatures to order the world.
+Therefore, God's rule is more than Job can imagine and more nuanced than simply rewarding righteousness or punishing wickedness.